Hellf0rg0d/MySql_Editor/README.md

 + "User" has to be filled with the required **USER NAME**
 + "PassWord" has to be filled with the required **PASSWORD** For the Username
   ***
-# 2. TO CHANGE `DATABASE / TABLE` MID-WAY OR A  IF CHANGE OF MIND
+# 2. TO CHANGE `DATABASE / TABLE` MID-WAY OR A  OF CHANGE OF MIND
 ## THE USER MUST CLICK HERE  -
 ![fifthorgy](https://github.com/Hellf0rg0d/MySql_Editor/assets/93775719/8c037faa-2029-4419-b226-abc3cba9befb)!